 The trip around the reversing loop.
 We would now head back to the Trolley Car Barn.

-Another view of the Blackpool Transport Services Boat Car 606 that we were riding.
+Another view of Boat Car 606 that we were riding.

-We returned to the inside of the Trolley Car Barn and would now see the museum's collection of trolley cars.
+We returned to the inside of the Trolley Car Barn to see the museum's collection of trolley cars.

-Société Des Transports Intercommunaux de Bruxelles 1069 Les Ateliers Métallurgiques de Nivelles, built in 1907 Brussels.
+Société Des Transports Intercommunaux de Bruxelles 1069 Les Ateliers Metallurgiques de Nivelles, built in 1907.

-Capital Traction Company snow sweeper 09 McGuire Manufacturing Company, built in 1899 Washington, D.C.
+Capital Traction Company snow sweeper 09 built by McGuire Manufacturing Company in 1899.

-Rheinische Bahngesellschaft (RBG) 955 Gebruder Schondorff AG, built in 1928 Dusseldorf, Germany.
+Rheinische Bahngesellschaft (RBG) 955 Gebruder Schondorff AG, built in 1928.

-Société Des Transports Intercommunaux de Bruxelles (STIB) 17, built in the early 1900s, Brussels, Belguim
+Société Des Transports Intercommunaux de Bruxelles (STIB) 17, built in the early 1900s.

 Berliner Verkehrsbetriebe (BVG) 5954 Builder unknown, built in 1924.

-One more view of the Capital Traction Company 522 American Car Company, built in 1898 Washington, D.C.
-We all would like to thank the National Capital Trolley Museum for having us visit their museum today.
-It is a very unique trolley museum.
-We next made our way to Interstate 95 north to our next stop in Baltimore.
+One more view of Capital Traction Company 522.
+We all would like to thank the National Capital Trolley Museum for having us visit their unique trolley museum today.
+We then made our way to Interstate 95 north to our next stop in Baltimore.

 |RETURN TO THE MAIN PAGE|